johncrisostomo/meteor-react-shop/README.md

 - `./reset.sh` - execute this to reset both Meteor projects simultaneously
 - `/.run.sh` - start the `admin` on `PORT 3000` and the `shop` on `PORT 4000`.
 This script also handles the environment variables of the two applications for the `MAIL_URL` and `MONGO_URL`
 - The frequency of the  daily sales mailer can be changed (**for testing**) at *Line 8* of the `admin/server/configs/scheduler.js`.
-It [Later.js](https://bunkat.github.io/later/) syntax for specifying the frequency.
+It uses [Later.js](https://bunkat.github.io/later/) syntax for specifying the frequency.
 The default configuration that I have set is for it to send the sales report at exactly 11:00 PM everyday.
 It was tested to work by using `every 1 min` as the parameter.

 ## Todos / needs improvement :
 - pagination and search using reg exp instead of word stems